Thursday, May 08, 2014

-Workers in the Nassau-Suffolk Metropolitan Division had an average (mean) hourly wage of $25.91 in May 2014, about 14 percent above the nationwide average of $22.71, according to the U.S. Bureau of Labor Statistics.
-Chief Regional Economist Martin Kohli noted that, after testing for statistical significance, wages in the local area were higher than their respective national averages in 16 of the 22 major occupational groups, including management, construction and extraction, and healthcare practitioners and technical.
+Workers in the Nassau-Suffolk Metropolitan Division had an average (mean) hourly wage of $25.63 in May 2013, about 15 percent above the nationwide average of $22.33, according to the U.S. Bureau of Labor Statistics.
+Chief Regional Economist Martin Kohli noted that, after testing for statistical significance, wages in the local area were significantly higher than their respective national averages in 18 of the 22 major occupational groups, including management, healthcare practitioners and technical, and construction and extraction.
 No group had an hourly wage significantly lower than its respective national average.

 |Major occupational group||Percent of total employment||Mean hourly wage|

 |United States||Nassau-Suffolk||United States||Nassau-Suffolk||Percent difference (1)|

 Architecture and engineering

 Life, physical, and social science

 Food preparation and serving related